2019 Sanofi - Institut Pasteur Awards rules

 The awardees will keep the announcement of the Award confidential until the Awards Ceremony and will not contact the media.

 The awardees agree to be photographed, filmed and interviewed, particularly during the Awards Ceremony.
-These photos, videos and texts will be used, worldwide and for a duration of five (5) years after the Awards Ceremony, for promotional purposes related to the Sanofi – Institut Pasteur Awards (publications, press release, films, exhibitions….).
+These photos, videos and texts will be used, worldwide and for duration of five (5) years after the Awards Ceremony, for promotional purposes related to the Sanofi – Institut Pasteur Awards (publications, press release, films, exhibitions….).

 The awardees will not receive any remuneration, compensation for such promotional activities.